intel/meta-acrn/docs/getting-started.md

 ### Override distro configuration

-Due to parsing sequence conflict with `meta-intel`, weak assignments are not used in `acrn-demo-sos` and `acrn-demo-uos` distros.
+Due to parsing sequence conflict with `meta-intel`, weak assignments are not used in `acrn-demo-service-vm` and `acrn-demo-user-vm` distros.
 So to override distro configuration in `conf/local.conf`, override syntax can be used i.e
 ```
-WKS_FILE_acrn-demo-sos = "your-custom.wks.in"
+WKS_FILE_acrn-demo-service-vm = "your-custom.wks.in"
 ```